Cardiomyopathies

 Hypertrophic cardiomyopathy (HCM)

 Hypertrophic cardiomyopathy (HCM) happens when the heart muscle becomes thickened.
 This can make it harder for the heart to fill properly and may affect blood flow.
+This can be due to an inherited condition or even long-term high blood pressure.

 Restrictive cardiomyopathy